cdaven/noteexplorer/README.md

 ## General tips

-When trying out NoteExplorer, please make backups of your notes, in case the tool doesn't work as expected, or you change your mind, or anything bad happens.
+When trying out NoteExplorer, please make backups of your notes, in case the tool doesn't work as expected, or you change your mind.

 I keep all my notes in a Git repository, and commit them before trying something new.
 That way, I can always revert unwanted changes.